rsanzante/ansible-nginx-server-block/README.md

 - nsb_additional_listen_configuration: []

   Complex listen configuration can be added to this variable if needed.
-See defaults/main.yml to get details.
+See defaults/main.yml to get the details.

 - nbs_use_access_log_file_for_site: yes

-  Whether to use a access log file for this site or not.
+  Whether to use an access log file for this site or not.

 - nbs_use_error_log_file_for_site: yes

-  Whether to use a error log file for this site or not.
+  Whether to use an error log file for this site or not.

 - nsb_log_dir_path: /var/log/nginx